-For more coverage, consider our Full Torso Casting Kit.
+For more coverage, consider our Maternity Torso Casting Kit.

 The kit is complete with everything you'll need except for some water, some paper towels and a model.

-The half torso casting technique is as follows:
+The maternity torso casting technique is as follows:

 1. Apply a "frame" of plaster bandages around the area you want to mold.
 The area that can be done is roughly 18 inches square, enough to do either the belly bowl or the chest area.